MatMLlab/SEN_model/README.md

 - tensorflow_datasets==1.3.0

 ### Package Installation
-We can install all neccessary packages according to 'pip' or 'conda'.
+We can install all neccessary packages according to 'pip' or 'conda' with short time.
 All data can be downloaded from Material Project (https://materialsproject.org/).
 All data involved in this work will be available upon request.
 If you need test data, please contact us and provide the transmission address or email that can receive large files, and we will send you complete data.